 “[T]he daughter of Herodias danced before the company and pleased Herod” (Mt.
 14:6).

-Regardless of what happened on that occasion, there is absolutely nothing in Matthew’s depiction that is in the slightest degree obscene.
-It is amazing that some folks, who profess to being relatively educated in the use of the English language, cannot discern the difference between the Gospel of Matthew and something on the order of a Playboy essay!
+Regardless of what happened on that occasion, there is absolutely nothing in Matthew’s depiction that is, in the slightest degree, obscene.
+It is incredible that some folks, who profess to be relatively educated in the English language, cannot discern the difference between the Gospel of Matthew and something on the order of a Playboy essay!

 It is to be expected that crass secularists would promote sexually explicit literature — and even hawk it to our youth.
-What is most distressing is the fact that some, professing a relationship with Jesus Christ, should climb on the licentious bandwagon with them.
+Most distressing is that some professing a relationship with Jesus Christ should climb on the licentious bandwagon with them.